llxiaoyuan/oxorany/README.md

 # oxorany
-constant encryption in compile time
+any constant encryption in compile time